hardbyte/rpython-post/readme.md

 hint?)

 So for (premature) performance optimization reasons we will define a constant sized list and track the `stack_top` directly.
-Note how I'm trying to give the rpython translator hints by adding assertions about the state that I promise the `stack_top` will be in.
+Note how I'm trying to give the RPython translator hints by adding assertions about the state that I promise the `stack_top` will be in.